Invite friends and family to read the obituary and add memories.

 A veteran of the Korean war, Hank served in the Army as a Corporal in the mental health ward of a Mobile Army Surgical Hospital, or MASH unit.
 He earned several medals during his service.

 After returning home, he worked at the Colorado State Hospital again, and married Agnes in 1954.
-He then attended CU in Boulder beginning in 1956 until 1959, when the family moved to Denver and he worked various jobs for a couple of years.
-The family then moved to Wheat Ridge, Colorado, and Hank joined the Jefferson County Sheriff's Department in 1960, where he achieved the rank of Lieutenant and worked until his retirement in 1996, except for a year with the State Patrol based in Manzanola, Colorado.
-The family relocated to south Jefferson County in 1978.
+He then attended CU in Boulder from 1956 until 1959, when they moved to Denver and he worked various jobs for a couple of years.
+The family then moved to Wheat Ridge, Colorado, and Hank joined the Jefferson County Sheriff's Department in 1960; he continued working there after the family relocated to south Jefferson County in 1978.
+While working for the Sheriff's Department he achieved the rank of Lieutenant and worked until his retirement in 1996, except for a year when he worked with the Colorado State Patrol and was based in Manzanola, Colorado.
 During his time at the Sheriff's Department Hank worked in every department, including patrol, criminal investigations, the Lab and the jail.
 He was responsible for starting the Sheriff's Department Special Operations Response Team.

 Hank and Agnes had seven children and celebrated 71 years of marriage in October of 2025.
 They were completely devoted to each other.